Fundraising

 Preferred stock that returns the liquidation preference AND also participates pro-rata in remaining proceeds with common holders.

 With participating preferred, investors 'double dip' at exit: they receive their original investment back as the liquidation preference, then also share in remaining proceeds as if their preferred shares had converted to common.
-Heavy founder unfriendliness — model the exit waterfall carefully before agreeing to this term.
+Heavy founder unfriendliness, so model the exit waterfall carefully before agreeing to this term.
 Common in 2008–2012 vintage deals, increasingly rare in modern SAFE/standard preferred sheets.

 Related fundraising terms